muhamadherwan/Laravel-Tutorial/Rockstar-Fullstack/README.md

 ## Project Name: Rockstar-Fullstack

-Build a CRUD application in less then 2hours tutorial using laravel for newbies.
+Build a CRUD application in less then 2hours and upload it online tutorial using laravel for newbies.

 * [x] Installation
     * [x] composer